MobiKin

 android backup and restore for win android backup and restore for mac

-How to back up your Android data on your computer with MobiKin Android Backup & Restore?
+How to back up your Android pictures on your computer with MobiKin Android Backup & Restore?

 • Start the program on your PC/Mac and connect your Android phone via a USB cable.